Step One: Online Application

 St John’s College offers a generous range of scholarships each year to assist promising students.
 All scholarships are awarded in the form of fee relief with no full scholarships offered.
-Scholarship Applications for 2017 are now closed.

-Enrol as a non-residential student at St John’s College and become part of the friendly St John’s community.
+Enrol as a non-residential student at St John’s College and become part of the St John’s community.

 Non-residents can participate in the unique on-campus experience, benefiting from small-group tutorials and academic programs and having access to the Academic Centre and other communal spaces.